XAVIERop/MUJFOODCLUB/NEW_REWARD_SYSTEM.md

 - **Points Discount**: ₹25 (not ₹4922!)
 - **Final Amount**: ₹225
 - **Protection**: User only loses 25 points, not all 4922
+- **Tier Maintenance**: Based on ₹250 spending, not points redemption

 ## 🎓 **Student Benefits**